 Exhausted from all the fun, the kids almost miss the return of the property’s owner – an event that results in a disastrous clash turning everyone’s life upside-down.

-Gradually more information about the characters is revealed, and we learn more about the kids and the house owner who turns out to be suffering emotionally as a result of the suicide of his son who was of an age not much different than that of the kids who have broken into his house.
-The trauma rationalizes behaviors which under other circumstances would appear as abnormal.
+Gradually more information about the characters is revealed, and we learn more about the kids and the house owner who turns out to be suffering emotionally as a result of the suicide of his son who was of age not much different than that of the kids who have broken into his house.
+The trauma rationalizes behaviours that under other circumstances would appear as abnormal.

 The story of Orphans and Kingdoms is an original one yet, at the same time, perplexing and similar to some Scandinavian art house flicks.
 It takes some reflection, after the final credits roll, for the viewer to fully realize the nature of the narrative’s message.

 The settings are somewhat limited and that gives the film an atmosphere of a play at times.
 Additionally, while the characters speak English, they do so in a Kiwi accent that takes a while to get used to.
 The Coming-of-Age motifs are present and change is one of the essential themes of the narrative.